aviraj5121/CRUD/README.md

-<h1>Session and Role Management Project</h1>
+<h1>CRUD</h1>

-This project is a web application that allows for session and role management using Express.js, Node.js, HTML, and CSS.
+This project is a web application that allows us to create retrive update and delete from database using MongoDB Express.js, Node.js, HTML, and CSS.

 <h3>Installation</h3>
 To install the project, follow these steps: